 “And in a big city like this, they tend to gather,” Tonk Fah said, laying back, resting his head against the floor and closing his eyes.
 He yawned.
 “They make trouble, that sort of thing.”

 “And. . .do we want to associate with people like that?”
-Vivenna asked, frowning.
+Vivenna asked.

 Denth shrugged.
 “We have to start somewhere.
 It’s pretty standard procedure.”